It’s time to settle the debate once and for all: Cerave vs Cetaphil.

 We’re comparing Cetaphil’s gentle skin cleanser and Cerave’s hydrating facial cleanser for this round.

-Both have a similar price point, with the Cetaphil cleanser coming in at slightly cheaper than the Cerave cleanser.
+Both have a similar price point, with the Cerave cleanser coming in at a slightly extra cost as the Cetaphil cleanser.

-While both are solid options to include into your skincare routine, the Cerave cleanser formula includes some ingredients that are extremely beneficial to our skin such as ceramides and hyaluronic acid which is why we pick them over Cetaphil for this cleanser.
+While both are solid options to include into your skincare routine, the Cerave cleanser formula includes some ingredients that are extremely beneficial to our skin such as ceramides and hyaluronic acid which is why we pick them as the better choice over Cetaphil for this cleanser.

 Especially if you have dry skin.

 Cetaphil’s gentle skin cleanser is formulated to hydrate the skin and replenish the skin’s natural moisture barrier while getting rid of excess oil.

 This will help to reduce:

 It’s important to note that Cetaphil face wash is fragrance-free, hypoallergenic, and non-comedogenic — all part of a gentle face wash we can trust.

 In fact, many women swear by this as the perfect makeup remover cleanser.